 3. Regulation for Online Saving Platforms:

 To obtain the license, a prospect should take note of the various categories of Micro Finance Banks as well as the various share capital requirements as provided in the link above.
-For instance, the minimum shareholder fund to be paid for a Tier 2 Unit Micro finance bank is fifty million naira (N50,000,000).
-While the application for an approval in principle is N100,000 (one hundred thousand naira) and licensing fee is two hundred and fifty thousand naira (N250,000) respectively.
+For instance, the minimum shareholder fund to be paid for a Tier 2 Unit Microfinance bank is fifty million naira (N50,000,000).
+While the application for approval in principle is N100,000 (one hundred thousand naira) and licensing fee is two hundred and fifty thousand naira (N250,000) respectively.

-Same as Regulation for Micro Finance Bank license in (Point 2) above.
+Same as the Regulation for Micro Finance Bank license in (Point 2) above.
 You may also click HERE for details.

-If you are having difficulties meeting up with the licensing requirements, we would be happy to provide you with the needed effective strategies to navigate the regulatory hurdles of starting an running your fintech startups.
+If you are having difficulties meeting up with the licensing requirements, we would be happy to provide you with the needed effective strategies to navigate the regulatory hurdles of starting and running your fintech startups.
 You may reach us at info@lexpraxisng or HERE